H.R.3491 - National Museum of African American History and Culture Act108th Congress (2003-2004)

 Summary: H.R.3491 — 108th Congress (2003-2004)All Bill Information (Except Text)

-Requires the Director of the Institute of Museum and Library Services (IMLS), in consultation with the Council and the Director of the Museum, to establish specified grant, scholarship, internship, and fellowship programs relating to African American museums.
-Authorizes appropriations to the IMLS Director for such programs.
+Requires the Director of the Institute of Museum and Library Services to establish specified grant, scholarship, internship, and fellowship programs relating to African American museums.

-(Sec.
-8) Directs the Board of Regents, in consultation with specified Commissions and congressional committee officials, to select the Museum's site from one of four specified sites on, adjacent to, or near the national mall.
+Directs the Board of Regents to select the Museum's site from one of four specified sites on, adjacent to, or near the national mall.
 Requires the Board of Regents to pay costs of planning, design, and construction of the Museum on the chosen site as follows: 50 percent from Federal funds and 50 percent from non-Federal sources.
-Authorizes appropriations.